Jessica Lahey

 Biography

-She writes about education, parenting, and child welfare for The Washington Post, The Atlantic, is a book critic for Air Mail, and her biweekly column “The Parent Teacher Conference” ran for three years at the New York Times.
-She designed and wrote the educational curriculum for Amazon Kids’ award-winning animated series The Stinky and Dirty Show, and was a 2019 Pushcart Prize nominee for her Creative Nonfiction magazine essay, “I’ve Taught Monsters.”
+She has written about education, parenting, and child welfare for The Washington Post, The Atlantic, and The New York Times, where her biweekly column “The Parent Teacher Conference” ran for three years.
+She designed and wrote the educational curriculum for Amazon Kids’ award-winning animated series The Stinky and Dirty Show and was a 2019 Pushcart Prize nominee.
+She also co-hosts the #AmWriting podcast from her home in Vermont.

 Speaker Videos